sspencer/bp-pubsub/README.md

 Basic code:

-    // BrowserPlus is already initialized and PublishSubscribe is present
+    // Condition: BrowserPlus is initialized and PublishSubscribe is required
+    // See "test/index.html" for example

     // Function that receives message events
     function receiver(val) {
-        // val is { data: JSONObject, origin: "http://example.com"}
+        // val is { data: Any, origin: "http://example.com"}
     }

-    // Listen for events that originate from [www.]example.com
+    // Listen for events that originate from http://[www.]example.com
     // to receive all, use origin:"*"
     BrowserPlus.PublishSubscribe.addListener({
         receiver: receiver,